cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 "Input", "Blind", "BlindedElement", "EvaluationElement", and "Output" fields.

-Base mode uses multiplicative blinding while verifiable mode uses additive blinding, as described in {{base-client}} and
+Base mode and verifiable mode uses multiplicative blinding.
-{{verifiable-client}}, respectively.

 The server key material, `pkSm` and `skSm`, are listed under the mode for each ciphersuite.
 Both `pkSm` and `skSm` are the serialized values of